garabik/grc/README.markdown

 Each line has form: `keyword=value`

-where keyword is one of: regexp, colours, command, skip, replace, count
+where keyword is one of: regexp, colours, command, concat, skip, replace, count

 Only regexp is mandatory, but it does not have much sense by itself unless you specify at least a colour, skip, replace or command keyword as well.